 Everyone age 20 and older should have their cholesterol measured at least once every 5 years.
 It is best to have a blood test called a "lipoprotein profile" to find out your cholesterol numbers.
-This blood test is done after a 9- to 12-hour fast and gives information about your Total cholesterol
+This blood test is done after a 9- to 12-hour fast from food and gives information about your Total cholesterol

-LDL (bad) cholesterol--the main source of cholesterol buildup and blockage in the arteries HDL (good) cholesterol--helps keep cholesterol from building up in the arteries Triglycerides--another form of fat in your blood
+LDL (bad) cholesterol--the main source of cholesterol buildup and blockage in the arteries.
+HDL (good) cholesterol--helps keep cholesterol from building up in the arteries.
+Triglycerides--another form of fat in your blood

 If it is not possible to get a lipoprotein profile done, knowing your total cholesterol and HDL cholesterol can give you a general idea about your cholesterol levels.
 If your total cholesterol is 200 mg/dL* or more or if your HDL is less than 40 mg/dL, you will need to have a lipoprotein profile done.
 See how your cholesterol numbers compare to the tables below.

 Triglycerides can also raise heart disease risk.
 Levels that are high (100-199 mg/dL) or extremely high (200 mg/dL or more) may need treatment in some people.
 The simplest way to treat this is to stop all refined sugar in your diet.
 Triglycerides are a measurement of your body consuming

 A variety of things can affect cholesterol levels.
 These are things you can do something about:

-Physical Activity.
-Not being physically active is a risk factor for heart disease.
+Physical Activity: Not being physically active is a risk factor for heart disease.
 Regular aerobic activity can help lower LDL (bad) cholesterol and raise HDL (good) cholesterol levels.
 It also helps you lose weight.
-You should try to be aerobically active for 30 minutes on most, if not all, days.
+You should try to be aerobically active for 30 continuous minutes on most, if not all, days.

 Heredity.
 Your genes partly determine how much cholesterol your body makes.
 High blood cholesterol can run in families.
 This is more likely due to learned behavior and repeated family patterns than an actual genetic component.